You are here

 Pfizer, the International Trachoma Initiative (ITI) and the World Health Organization-led Alliance for the Global Elimination of Trachoma by 2020 (GET 2020) are working together to eliminate this devastating disease.
 Pfizer, through ITI, has distributed over 600 million doses of an antibiotic used to treat trachoma and GET 2020 partners have treated more than 100 million people suffering from the disease.

-The film Tackling Trachoma shows the heavy toll trachoma is taking on some of the world’s poorest populations, and how a global humanitarian effort is making progress toward eliminating it.
+Watch the below film, Tackling Trachoma, to see the heavy toll trachoma is taking on some of the world’s poorest populations, and how a global humanitarian effort is making progress toward eliminating it.

 When it comes to tackling blinding trachoma, we believe every individual deserves to live the healthiest life possible.